-This section is designed to provide Scout members with a broad overview of the Scout insurance program and does not represent an insurance policy, guarantee and cannot be relied upon as such.
-For specific details regarding the scope and extent of cover for the Scout insurance program, please contact the Scout broker, AON.
+Scouts Victoria maintains 18 different insurance policies to cover our members for a range of events including personal accident, public liability, fire, contents, vehicles and burglary.
+This section is designed to provide Scout members with a broad overview of the Scout insurance program and does not represent an insurance policy guarantee and cannot be relied upon as such.
+A summary document is below and for specific details regarding the scope and extent of cover for the Scout insurance program, please contact the Scout broker, AON.

 The Scout Association's Insurance Broker: AON, Level 33, 201 Kent St Sydney NSW 3000.
 General claims and enquiries: should be directed to AON Scout Claims on 03 9211 3339.